jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 * Storage mechanism: Donut racks

 This is an example of the producer/consumer scenario.
-Resources are generated and used by various parties, while some mechanism holds the resources which are awaiting consumption.
+Resources are generated and used by various parties, while some mechanism holds the resources  awaiting consumption.
 Resources can be produced/consumed at fixed rates, intermittently, or both.
 Multiple producers and/or consumers may be present.

 The producer/consumer problem arises in multiple areas of software.
 Some
 examples:

-* An operating system managing packet flow through network interfaces
+* An operating system sending and receiving packets through network interfaces
 * A hardware device passing received data to a software application for processing, such as a thermostat passing temperature data to a home automation system